The end of the world has been predicted for thousands of years as religious texts, political leaders and artists have envisiged the end of days.

 If films and TV shows have taught us anything, it’s that the end of the world will be full of destruction; pitfalls, hostile characters and inhospitable environments and unpredictable events.
 Shame there’s nothing indestructible out there… or is there?
 Well, actually, yes.

 The inoffensive, humble 1988 Toyota Hilux can and has survived the worst life can throw at it.
-It’s been submerged in the ocean, crashed into a tree, set on fire and placed on top of a tower block which was then demolished.
-It just kept on running.
+It’s been submerged in the ocean, crashed into a tree, set on fire and placed on top of a tower block which was then demolished as shown on Top Gear which you can watch here.
 Plus, this farmer’s favourite is a pickup truck, so has the added benefit of being able to carry goods or people in the back.

 Land Rover Defender